Mishuda/metaheu_max_cut/README.md

 ### Neighborhood
 - A move consists of **flipping one vertex** to the opposite side.
-- The neighborhood of a solution contains exactly $ |V| $ such moves.
+- The neighborhood of a solution contains exactly $|V|$ such moves.

 ### Objective Gain (Δ-evaluation)
-For each vertex $ v $, the gain of flipping it is:
+For each vertex $v$, the gain of flipping it is:

 $$
 \Delta(v) = \sum_{u \in N(v)} w(v,u)